 As for the games graphics, the game opens with a beautifully rendered cut scene that blew me away when I first saw it.
 Unfortunately, the feeling of astonishment I had at the beginning quickly began to fade as the game transitioned from cut scène to the actual game.
 Each of the four environments ended up looking pretty awful compared to the initial cut scene. the low quality of the textures really hindered the overall experience of the game as I feel like a walking simulator should be about creating a world that you feel as if you are walking around in. it just wasn’t possible to immerse myself in a game that had frequent frame drops and a clear dichotomy between what the artists thought that unity engine could handle and what it actually ended up looking like.

-N.E.R.O for a PS4 was a game that set high expectations for me from the beginning of the first cut scene and while it didn’t disappoint when it comes to the story of the game, every other aspect felt as to me as if there was very little though put into it.
+N.E.R.O for Xbox One was a game that set high expectations for me from the beginning of the first cut scene and while it didn’t disappoint when it comes to the story of the game, every other aspect felt as to me as if there was very little though put into it.
 The visuals lacked the sharpness and fidelity that I have come to expect from games in this genre and the puzzles seemed to lack in any imagination.
 With all this said, if you’re looking for a strong narrative ‘experience’ than this will be for you but, if you’re looking for a fun and engaging game to play, then it might be better to look somewhere else.

 Subscribe to our mailing list

 Get the latest game reviews, news, features, and more straight to your inbox